Orion-Corporation/ELWIS-Bulk-Upload-Tool/README.md

 - [X] Does the API support additional custom fields or metadata within payloads (specifically fragments) that may not be documented?
 POST schema in docs only describe name, mf, mw.
     Materials support custom fields (through admin panel configuration) but not fragments

+# Git Cheatsheet

+git status
+git pull origin <branch-name> -Fetches and merges changes from the remote branch to your current local branch git fetch origin - Downloads changes from the remote branch but doesn’t merge them.
+Use git status to see the changes ready to be merged. git add <file-name> - or . git commit -m "" git push origin <branch-name>
+git push origin <branch-name> --force git merge <branch-name> - Merges the specified branch into your current branch. git checkout <branch-name> - Switches to a new branch git checkout -b <new-branch-name> - Creates and switches to a new branch. git checkout -- <file-name> - Discards local changes to a specific file. git reset --hard - Resets all local changes to the last commit.
+Warning: This will erase all changes that haven’t been committed. git stash - Temporarily saves all modified tracked files, allowing you to switch branches without committing git stash apply - Reapplies the last stashed changes